• Skip to main content

 Avoid trees

 My first advice about vegetable gardening for beginners is don’t put your vegetable garden near trees!
-The large roots soak up the majority of the nutrition from the soil and shade your vegetables, which need at least 6-8 hours of sun.
-Additionally, to optimise sun exposure, plant your rows running north to south, with the shortest crops at the front to avoiding shadowing as they grow.
+The large roots soak up the majority of the nutrition from the soil and shade your vegetables, which need at least 6-8 hours of full sun.
+Additionally, to optimize sun exposure, plant your rows running north to south, with the shortest crops at the front to avoiding shadowing as they grow.

 Start off with a small plot

-A small plot of land is always a better choice for beginners as it’s more manageable.
-A 16x20ft plot is about the maximum size you want to start with and you don’t want to planted too many different types of vegetables.
+A 16×20 ft plot is about the maximum size you want to start with and you don’t want to planted too many different types of vegetables.
 Focus your attention on a small assortment of veg and you will prosper even with a limited knowledge of gardening.

 Easy-to-grow vegetables

-Another important tip about vegetable gardening for beginners is to select easy-to-grow vegetables for your first attempt, such as tomatoes, squash, peppers and cabbage.
+Another important tip about vegetable gardening for beginners is to select easy-to-grow vegetables for your first attempt, such as tomatoes, cucumbers, squash, peppers and cabbage.
 Some food crops may grow better than others in your garden, so it’s advisable to check soil quality, climate and weather before planting anything.
 Herbs can be grown in an indoor window garden so they are available year round.
 Your local independent garden center can help you determine what grows best in your area.

 Tooled up

 Make sure you have all the necessary tools at your disposal.
 These include garden gloves, spading fork, rake, roe, hand cultivator, garden hose, shovel and wheel barrow.
+If you need basic tools, look for them at garage sales or flea markets.
+Don’t go overboard by buying tools such as roto-tillers that are better off rented.
+These can easily drive the cost of your garden up.
+Better yet, look into the various methods of “no-till” gardening to save work, time, and money.

 Test your soil